| |

 Supportive Care in Cancer, 5(2): 94-99.

-Farncombe, in this article, revealed that dyspnea is
+Farncombe, in this article, revealed that dyspnea is one

-will make medical practitioners and physicians to understand
+medical practitioners and physicians to understand the

-symptom but more likely a disease that needs attention.
+but more likely a disease that needs attention.

 Huijnen, B. & Van Der Horst, F. (2006).
+Dyspnea

-Dyspnea in Elderly Family Practice Patients: Occurrence,
+in Elderly Family Practice Patients: Occurrence, Severity,

-Period.
-Family Practice, 23(1): 34-39.
+Practice, 23(1): 34-39.

 In this article, the authors have established the fact

-that dyspnea is actually severe and prevalent among
+that dyspnea is actually severe and prevalent among the

-is being triggered only because of poor health.
-It is
+only because of poor health.
+It is in this regard that

-in this regard that guidelines are being suggested to
+guidelines are being suggested to be implemented in such

-be implemented in such a way that early diagnosis is
+a way that early diagnosis is achieved accordingly.

 Smith, E. (2001).
 Dyspnea, Anxiety, Body Consciousness,